 What makes a bad blend?

-Bad espresso blends are over complicated, under complicated, too smooth, too bitter, too fresh, too stale….
-I could go on but I’m sure you get the picture.
+Bad espresso blends are over complicated, under complicated, too smooth, too bitter, too fresh, and too stale… I could go on but I’m sure you get the picture.
 My favourite espresso blend wouldn’t make my catalogue.
-It is too rich, full bodied and expensive for me to sell retail.
-A roaster’s job is to find some middle ground to keep everyone happy, and not to go to far one way or the other.
+It is too rich, full-bodied and expensive for me to sell retail.
+A roaster’s job is to find some middle ground to keep everyone happy, and not to go too far one way or the other.

-One rule I always follow whatever is to avoid acidic coffees like Kenyans.
-As a young and foolish roaster with my love for Kenyan coffee I thought this could be carried over to my love for espresso.
-Alas it was a waste to see a good Kenyan / Costa Rican blend about to be thrown away, until I found it to be the best filter blend I had ever created, which I have sold from this day on and is my most popular filter blend in the catalogue.
-So even from mistakes small triumphs can be found.
+One rule I always follow is to avoid acidic coffees like Kenyans.
+As a young and foolish roaster with my love for Kenyan coffee, I thought this could be carried over to my love for espresso.
+Alas, it was a waste to see a good Kenyan / Costa Rican blend about to be thrown away until I found it to be the best filter blend I had ever created, which I have sold from this day on and is my most popular filter blend in the catalogue.
+So even from mistakes, small triumphs can be found.

-I agree or at least can relate to David Schomer on most things in his Espresso Coffee Professional Techniques book (which is a must read for the espresso enthusiast) but on roast type we definitely agree.
+I agree or at least can relate to David Schomer on most things in his Espresso Coffee Professional Techniques book (which is a must-read for the espresso enthusiast) but on the roast type, we definitely agree.
 David Schomer calls it a Northern Italian Roast.
 I call it medium/dark roast.
 It’s just at the point where the beans look like they want to shine with oils but don’t.
 A deep mahogany brown.
-If you take it any further you get a bitter cup which contrary to what Starbucks are trying to tell us is not what good espresso is about.
+If you take it any further you get a bitter cup which contrary to what Starbucks is trying to tell us is not what good espresso is about.
 If you must vary the above roast then go a little lighter, but avoid the charcoal blend.

 So come on then, give us your recipe!

-Ethiopian Yirgacheffe: As a commercial Roaster I stopped stocking Yirgacheffe for a whole year.
+As a commercial roaster, I stopped stocking Yirgacheffe for a whole year.
 This was due to (in my opinion, not the industries) a poor Yirg crop that lacked the vibrancy I associate with it.
-I went to Sidamo (not bad, certainly better that 2002 crop Yirgacheffe), Djimma (a real mistake – it was a good cup, but the bean grade was very poor which meant 20 minutes before roasting were spent fishing out the pebbles).
-However nothing gives my espresso the lift it needs like a good Yirgacheffe.
-So now it’s back, its good and it’s in most of my blends for sure.
+I went to Sidamo (not bad, certainly better than 2002 crop Yirgacheffe), Djimma (a real mistake – it was a good cup, but the bean grade was very poor which meant 20 minutes before roasting were spent fishing out the pebbles).
+However, nothing gives my espresso the lift it needs like a good Yirgacheffe.
+So now it’s back, it’s good and it’s in most of my blends for sure.
 It gives the cup citrus bursts and combines with the other smoother beans to balance the cup.

-Brazil Bourbon Fazenda Cachoeira: Until only less than 12 months ago the best Brazilian I stocked was a generic Santos.
+Until only less than 12 months ago the best Brazilian I stocked was a generic Santos.
 Brazil’s coffee is boring (so I thought), flat and dull so why bother trying to find a single estate that’s going to taste the same as cheap old Santos?
 Well that was what I thought until I was convinced by a very good friend to try some of this.
-This sweet smooth little number is perfect in any espresso blend, and has definitely improved my blends beyond any other factor.
+This sweet smooth little number is perfect in any espresso blend and has definitely improved my blends beyond any other factor.

-Colombian La Manuela: Smooth again but without fresh sweetness of F. Cachoeira.
+Smooth again but without the fresh sweetness of F. Cachoeira.
 It has a more silky sweetness and gives the cup more body.
 A substantial bean that sits well in the blend.

-Brazil Santa Terazina: Its smooth subtlety calms down an over-sweet blend and can add substance to one where otherwise you would have “citrus over kill”.
+Its smooth subtlety calms down an over-sweet blend and can add substance to one where otherwise you would have “citrus overkill”.
 This is also great when you have a blend that you think is there but when in fact there is too much going on in the cup.
 A calmer.

-Bolivian Organic: A great bean that gives chocolate hints to the blend and roasts like a dream.
-Its a great quality bean that adds to any blend.
+A great bean that gives chocolate hints to the blend and roasts like a dream.
+It’s a great quality bean that adds to any blend.